-At the age of 15 each student passes the exams and receives the Scottish Certificate of Education (SCE Standard Grade) - this document corresponds to the English known GCSE.
-Then, continue education at the selected college or school (to get Higher Grade, a higher certificate of complete secondary education).
-Higher Grade is issued to schoolchildren who have additionally completed a course of study from 16 to 18 years old and have successfully passed 5-6 subject examinations.
-Higher Grade is highly regarded when enrolled in a Scottish high school and is considered a guarantor of a fairly high level of knowledge and skills.
+At the age of 15 students pass exams and receive the Scottish Certificate of Education (SCE Standard Grade) - this document corresponds to the English one known as GCSE.
+Then, students continue education in colleges or schools (to get Higher Grade, a higher certificate of complete secondary education).
+Higher Grade is issued to students who have additionally completed a course of study from 16 to 18 years old and have successfully passed 5-6 subject examinations.

-In addition, the student can study for another year and get the Scottish Certificate of Sixth Year Studies (SCSYS) - instead of him, the Advanced Higher certificate now operates.
-This is a complete analogue of the English prestigious A-level.
-Presentations of this document are sufficient for admission to the top universities throughout the UK.
+In addition, students can study for one additional year and get the Scottish Certificate of Sixth Year Studies (SCSYS) - also instead of it, there is Advanced Higher certificate.
+This is an analogue of prestigious A-level programme.
 In some schools it is possible to take exams and get English A-level - the choice remains only at the discretion of the student, both certificates are prestigious and highly listed on admission to universities.

-In total, 43 colleges (analogues of technical schools in Russia) operate in the country, which provide special or post-secondary education services.
-This is an opportunity to acquire the chosen qualification (academic or professional) - from the elementary level to the equivalent of a diploma of higher education.
+In total, there are 43 colleges in Scotland that provide special or post-secondary education services.
+This is an opportunity to get the chosen qualification (academic or professional) - from the elementary level to the equivalent of a diploma of higher education.
 The list of specialties, subjects and directions is quite extensive:

 The year of full-time study entitles you to a Higher National Certificate, and two Year of full-time education - Higher Education Diploma.

-If the student does not plan to enter college, he can continue studying on the Foundation program or prefer SIFP: this is a single preparatory program fully in line with international standards.
-Successfully completing one of these programs, the student can almost seamlessly enter any Scottish high school, including among the most ranking and prestigious.
+If the student does not plan to enter college, he can continue studying Foundation programme or prefer SIFP: this is a single preparatory programme that meets highest international standards.
+When students complete one of these programs, they have really high chances to enter prestigious Scottish high schools.

-Bachelor's degree studies (undergraduate) usually last 4 years: the first two involve learning a large number of basic specialties, and the next two are devoted to studying the specialty and the chosen profile and direction.
-In the last year, especially gifted and stubborn students can get a prestigious degree with distinction (Bachelor with Honors).
+Bachelor's degree studies (undergraduate) usually last 4 years: the first two involve studying a large number of basic specialties, and the next two are devoted to studying the specialty and the chosen profile and direction.

-A distinctive feature of Scottish high schools is flexible combined curricula: students can choose several specialties for training, even if they are taught in different faculties, and attend classes of their own choice completely freely.
-Such combination of courses makes it possible to obtain a useful double degree (joint degree) - for example, a diploma simultaneously in economics and accounting.
-Also, the famous "sandwich courses" are very attractive for students: they provide an opportunity, in addition to academic training, to obtain valuable practical experience and internships in companies based on the chosen profile.
+A distinctive feature of Scottish high schools is flexible combined curriculum: students can choose several subjects, even if they are taught in different faculties, and attend classes of their own choice.
+Such combination of courses makes it possible to obtain a useful double degree (joint degree) - for example, a diploma in economics and accounting.
+Also, the famous "sandwich courses" are very attractive for foreign students: they provide an opportunity, in addition to academic preparation, to get valuable practical experience and internships in companies based on the chosen profile.